 - Compensating local businesses for their hospitality on our tour.

-- Providing employment for local Battambang residents.
+- Providing employment and training for local Battambang residents.

 - Providing scholarship so the staff can study at a University or a take a foreign language class.

 - Supporting local economies with the purchase of local goods and participation with small, local businesses.

 - Soksabike wants to preserve and protect Cambodia’s natural environment and bicycles don’t pollute.